numalariamodeling/FE-2023-examples/README.md

     - *Note: be sure to go all the way into the folder structure to see your simulations & their outputs.
 For more information on what to expect, see [Week 1's "What to Expect"](https://github.com/numalariamodeling/FE-2023-examples#week-1-overview-of-emod)*
     - You should see [`InsetChart.json`](https://docs.idmod.org/projects/emod-malaria/en/latest/software-report-inset-chart.html) in the simulation's output folder - this is EMOD's default report that will give you an idea of what's going on in your simulation.
 We'll do a basic, sample analysis of this data next.
 - Copy the experiment UID, located in the experiment-level `metadata.json`.
 Update the experiment name to match the one used above and paste the experiment UID in the "expts" dictionary (line 71) of `analyzer_W1.py` (located at the main level of the repository with the other provided scripts).
 It should look like the examples below and in the script.
-    - *Tip: If you're not sure which is the experiment metadata, check the "item_type" and "name" in the file - do they say "experiment" and what you expect your experiment name to be, respectively?
+    - ⚠️ *If you're not sure which is the experiment metadata, check the "item_type" and "name" in the file - do they say "experiment" and what you expect your experiment name to be, respectively?
 If yes, then you're in the right metadata file and can find the UID at the bottom.
 If you're still stuck, revist [Week 1's "What to Expect"](https://github.com/numalariamodeling/FE-2023-examples#week-1-overview-of-emod) on file structure.*

 ```python
     expts = {